martin2844/gatsby-blog-auth/README.md

 8. State management for breadcrumbs
 9. Breadcrumbs to global state.
 Now working.
 10. Pagination working on url level.
 Must add page numbers on the bottom.
+11. Page no's added to bottom.
+Must add Prev and Next buttons, and style it a bit better.
+Must add follwoing format < 1 2 3 ...
+188 >